IANDORA87/Engineering3/README.md

 ## Motor control

 ### Description & Code Snippets
 The goal of this assignment is to wire a DC motor to a metro board with a 9v battery pack without burning out any of the wires.
-Then code the simple dc motor to simply turn on.
+Then the code was simple all it was is getting the dc motor to simply turn on and to be able to control it through a potentiomotor.

 ```python
 import time